JaumeViBu/cyberpunk_tools_cli/readme.md

 | --- | --- |
 | `9d10` | Roll 9d10 and return the total CP for the user to distribute |
 | `d10` | Roll d10 for every stat, with a minimum of 3 |

+### Life-path generation

+The `life` command generates events for each year from age 16 through the selected age.
+The age must be an integer greater than `16`
+When omitted, it defaults to a random age from 18–28 (`2d6 + 16`).

 ---